Inclusive Eating Disorder Specialist Certification

 Monthly payment plans available | Online and self-paced learning

-• 49.5 CEUs for RDs from CDR, 45 CE credits for social workers from ASWB, other therapist licenses not yet guaranteed
+• 49.5 CEUs for RDs from CDR, 45 CE credits for therapists from ASWB

 • Get ongoing post-certification support via our free online peer consultation community